vrettasm/PyGeneticAlgorithms/README.md

 - A brand new **MultiObjectiveGA** class is added that allows the user to solve more complex multiobjective optimization problems.
 The major difference in the new class is that the fitness function is expected to return a tuple with all the objective function values, e.g. (fx1, fx2, ..., fxn) rather a single function value fx.
-Note, that if the problems has additional constraints to satisfy, as is usually the case, they should be summed in one 'penalty 'variable and included in the tuple _before_ any other objective value i.e. (sum_penalty, fx1, fx2, ..., fxn).
+Note, that if the problems has additional constraints to satisfy, as is usually the case, they should be summed in one 'penalty' variable and included in the tuple _before_ any other objective value i.e. (sum_penalty, fx1, fx2, ..., fxn).
 This way, when the chromosomes are sorted those that minimize all constraints (sum_penalty == 0) will be placed higher in the rank.